 A Closer Look at Energy Transfer Partners' Earnings

-For a more detailed look at the opportunity in Energy Transfer Partners and its industry-leading yield, click on this detailed premium report, which will supply you with a thorough analysis of this attractive midstream.
+On the strength of this quarter, and the continuing progress made in regard to distributable cash flow, investors are taking another look at Energy Transfer Partners and its 23,500 miles of transformational pipelines.
+To see whether ETP and its industry-leading yield will be a fit for you, click on this detailed premium report, which will supply you with a thorough analysis of this midstream.

 The article A Closer Look at Energy Transfer Partners' Earnings originally appeared on Fool.com.Fool contributor Aimee Duffy has no position in any stocks mentioned.
 If you have the energy, follow her onTwitter, where she goes by @TMFDuffy.The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.